≡ Menu

 I sent off a case to Renogy, and received a vague response about lithium batteries not needing a float phase.
 I then entered into more detail, and received a further response saying that its the correct parameter, and that the battery BMS would protect the battery.

-Whilst this is partially correct, the BMS doesn’t regulate the charge, and doesn’t really care about the long term lifespan of the battery.
 It’s there to protect the cells from charging or discharging too quickly, or hitting voltages that it shouldn’t get to which cause damage, not for stopping the battery sitting at full all day long; that’s what your solar regulator is supposed to do.

 Dissatisfied with their answer, I proceeded to continue looking into options on my own.